Harley Davidson and the Marlboro Man (1991) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

-I think Road House is probably the most comparable movie, because they both have unbelievable over-the-top villainy, the violent death of the best friends of the protagonists, absurd macho posturing, hilariously (intentionally??) bad dialogue, cartoon violence, and professional wrestlers in the cast.
-I guess Terry Funk was too old for this one, but they got Big John Studd to fill in nicely.
+I think Road House is probably the most comparable movie to Harley/Marlboro, because they both have unbelievable over-the-top villainy, the violent death of the best friends of the protagonists, absurd macho posturing, hilariously (intentionally??) bad dialogue, cartoon violence, and professional wrestlers in the cast (I guess Terry Funk was too old for this one, but they got Big John Studd to fill in nicely).
+It's appropriate that they used wrestlers in the cast, because you'll see that this movie could, in fact, be a running plot thread for the WWE.
+If you told me Vince McMahon wrote it, I wouldn't be surprised for a minute.
+The protagonists are a biker (Mickey Rourke as Harley Davidson) and a sharpshootin' rodeo cowpoke (Don Johnson as the Marlboro Man).
+A biker and a cowboy could easily be a WWE tag team.

 Where to begin?
-Biker Mickey Rourke (Harley Davidson) and sharpshootin' rodeo cowpoke Don Johnson (the Marlboro Man) have a good friend, an elderly father figure, who is about to lose his road house (trapped among skyscrapers in the middle of a future Burbank) so that the suits can tear it down and build another skyscraper.
-His lease expires in two weeks, and the bank wants $2.5 million cash for a new five-year lease.
+Our heroes have a good friend, an elderly father figure, who is about to lose his road house, which is trapped among skyscrapers in the middle of a future Burbank.
+The suits want to tear down the iconic watering hole in iorder to erect another bland skyscraper.
+The lovable geezer's lease expires in two weeks, and the bank wants $2.5 million cash for a new five-year lease.
+There's only one way our penniless heroes can help.
+They have to rob that very bank to pay off the lease - the same thing you or I would have done in their shoes ... er ... boots.

 1) The armored car's back-up is five guys in bulletproof Kevlar overcoats (including a lesser Baldwin).
 Since they arrive in their limo within about a minute of the heist, one assumes that they drive around LA all day long in these long overcoats, carrying their automatic weapons.